-The proposed properties will be served by mains water, electricity and BT.
+The proposed residential unit will be served by mains water, electricity and BT.
 Heating, foul and surface water will be private.
-Individual septic tanks are proposed for each of the properties and surface water will be dealt with through herringbone drain.
+A septic tank will deal with foul drainage and surface water will be dealt with through herringbone drain.
 There is sufficient area to provide for this within the application site and the ground conditions have suitable porosity for drainage.